bahtiyartan/troia/docs/93MobileToolkit.rst

 Rest URL Configuration
 ======================

+As mentioned previous sections, system uses restful web services while transferring data between Mobile Toolkit and application servers.So you must definitely have a properly running restful web services in your installation and **these services neet to be accessible from any network environment that your clients uses Mobile Toolkit**.

 User Permissions
 ================

-To view mobile toolkit access url, users must have "MOBILETOOLKIT" transaction right.
-This right can be defined for users and profiles on "SYST03 - System Users" transaction.
-So it is possible to manage Mobile Toolkit users, considering users, profiles and databases that can be accessed from an application server.
+**To view mobile toolkit access url, users must have "MOBILETOOLKIT" transaction right.** This right can be defined for users and profiles on "SYST03 - System Users" transaction.
+So it is possible to manage Mobile Toolkit users considering users, profiles and databases that can be accessed from an application server.